-- Physical activity and health promotion.
-Promotion of physical activity and healthy lifestyles in various community based settings including worksites, schools, hospitals and other community agencies.
-New option.
+- Physical Activity and Health Promotion — Promotion of physical activity and healthy lifestyles in various community-based settings including worksites, schools, hospitals, and other community agencies.

-- Physical education licensure.
-Preparation to teach at the elementary, middle school, and/or high school level.
+- Physical Education Teacher Education — Preparation to teach at the elementary, middle school, and/or high school level.

 High school coursework requirements